kundi/formaviva-hugo-blog/content/post/manifesto/index.md

 locked: true

 ---
-There probably hasn’t been a field in the industry as electronic music on internet that would have changed so much in the last years — not necessarily in the positive way.
+There probably hasn't been a field in the industry as electronic music on internet that would have changed so much in the last years - not necessarily in the positive way.
 So much that the whole ecosystem, genre perception and old websites were twisted and turned upside down.
 With Beatport and Soundcloud commercializing music and encouraging average music content, and without vision of the future, the alternative electronic music artists seem to be left behind with using alternatives such Spotify as Bandcamp, which are not really suited to the needs of the time.
 And are sufficient in getting music distributed, but is that really what could there be?

-We’ve been preparing for this moment as long as we can remember.
+We've been preparing for this moment as long as we can remember.
 The music world needs a change.

 # Existing platforms overview

 ## Beatport

 I remember the times when Beatport was the one main source where you would go to look for electronic music.
 I admired their old outstanding flash-technology website, which back in times was quite advanced, and made browsing and finding music an enjoyable experience that other websites could not get close to.
 It was a perfect combination with forward-thinking electronic music.
 Being on a platform like Beatport, it meant something.
-If you weren’t there, it was like you were non-existent in the music scene.
+If you weren't there, it was like you were non-existent in the music scene.
 Soundcloud
 Then there was Soundcloud.
 A great, promising platform, which brought a new and better listening experience in times when there was no other platform for that purpose.
 So it somehow made sense to pay hundred bucks to get more hosting space for tracks and mixes there when there were not other sites to do it.